 In the case where we can’t source a certain fabric or notion from a North American supplier, we will look to international sources.
 We put international suppliers through a rigorous vetting process to ensure fair labour practices, high environmental and waste management standards and safe working conditions.

 One of the biggest carbon footprints created by fashion is during production.
-From dying, to sewing, to finishing, the transport of clothing from country to country overseas for different stages of production has a significant impact on the environment.
-As we’re 100% made in Toronto, Canada, and ship the majority of our clothing within North America, we’re able to keep our carbon footprint low.
+From dying, sewing to finishing - the transport of clothing from country to country overseas has a significant impact on the environment.
+As we’re 100% made in Toronto, Canada, and ship the majority of our clothing within Canada and the US, we’re able to keep our carbon footprint low.

-Currently, we’re knitting and dying about 25% of our fabric in Toronto.
-As our business grows, we’re able to knit more fabric locally as the minimum order size is quite high for a small business.
+Currently, we’re knitting and dying about 55-60% of our fabric in Toronto, Canada.
+This is extremely unusual as about 90%+ of fabric is imported.
+As our business grows, we’re able to knit more fabric locally.
 As we grow, the knitting industry grows.
-In 5 years, we hope to be knitting 50% of our fabric in North America.
+In 5 years, we hope to be knitting 85% of our fabric in Canada.

 We're proud members of the only not for profit in Canada dedicated towards changing the way we create and consumer fashion, Fashion Takes Action.